 Why Book a Tour to Milford from Queenstown

 Of course, if you have a car you can drive yourself to Milford Sound, but keep in mind that after Te Anau the road is narrow and winding so care should be taken at all times.
 It’s a 3.5-hour drive from Queenstown to Milford Sound direct.
-For ease of mind and a more relaxing trip to Milford Sound I highly recommend a coach or flight tour.
+For ease of mind and a more relaxing trip to Milford Sound I highly recommend a scenic flight from Queenstown or a coach tour.

 Booking a tour to Milford Sound has many benefits including a knowledgeable guide who will tell you all about the area and its history as well as the chance to meet like-minded travelers.
 If you do plan on visiting without a tour, it’s best to spend one night in Te Anau beforehand.